 Difficulty: Easy.
 Paved, relatively flat trail.

-For the South Water Street parking lot; Take your first right on Water St. The parking lot is on your left.
+For the South Water Street parking lot in Danielson [Northern Section]; Take your first right on Water St. The parking lot is on your left.
 At the far end of the parking lot is cross-light over to the trail.

-For the North Water Street parking lot; Take your third left on Commerce Ave, then a left on Water St. A parking lot is on your right next to the pedestrian bridge.
+For the North Water Street parking lot in Danielson [Northern End]; Take your third left on Commerce Ave, then a left on Water St. A parking lot is on your right next to the pedestrian bridge.

-The Northern Section of the Quinebaug River Trail follows alongside a road and is of little scenic interest.
-The Southern Section begins in Danielson and travels along the Quinebaug River for its entire route.
+The Northern Section of the Quinebaug River Trail follows alongside roads from Dayville to Putnam and is of little scenic interest.
+The Southern Section begins in Danielson and travels South along the Quinebaug River for its entire route.
 Danielson was the largest cotton manufacturing center in the state.
 Providence & Danielson Trolley cars ran from Danielson through East Killingly into RI.
-The Connecticut Company and its predecessors ran north-south through the mill towns along the Quinebaug River until 1925.
+The Connecticut Company and its predecessors ran North-South through the mill towns along the Quinebaug River until 1925.
 It appears that part of the Quinebaug River Trail runs along part of this former rail line (Peoples Tramway Company?).
-For more information visit; EAST COAST GREENWAY .